Dusttoo/wumbo/docs/INFRASTRUCTURE.md

 ---

-*This infrastructure plan is based on proven patterns from cipher-dnd-bot, adapted for the Family Budget application's specific requirements.*
+*This infrastructure plan is based on proven patterns from cipher-dnd-bot, adapted for the Wumbo application's specific requirements.*